 According to the U.S. Transportation Security Administration (TSA), all adult passengers (18 and above) must show valid identification at the airport to travel.
 The identification must show your picture, name, and state of residence.
 It doesn’t necessarily need to be your passport, which means you can fly domestically in the U.S. in 2023 without a valid passport for travel.

 If you don’t have a passport, there are other acceptable forms of identification, including:

-- A U.S. passport card
+- U.S. passport card

-- A driver’s license
+- State-issued driver’s license

-- A DHS trusted traveler card.
+- DHS trusted traveler card

 - State-issued Enhanced Driver’s License

 - Permanent resident card

 - Tribal-issued photo ID